Analysis | The Hurdles That Remain for $69 Billion Microsoft-Activision Deal

 3. What about the UK antitrust case?

 Bloomberg Intelligence analysts have said objections to the deal raised by the UK antitrust watchdog are a bigger hurdle for Microsoft than the FTC challenge.
-The Competition and Markets Authority vetoed the deal in April, arguing it could result in higher prices, fewer choices and less innovation for UK gamers.
-Microsoft appealed but shortly after the US judge’s ruling, all parties agreed to delay the litigation.
-Then on July 14, Bloomberg News reported that Microsoft and Activision were considering giving up some control of their cloud-gaming business in the UK as a way to appease the CMA ahead of the July 18 deadline.
+The Competition and Markets Authority vetoed the deal in April, arguing it could result in higher prices, less choice and less innovation for UK gamers.
+Microsoft appealed, but shortly after the US judge’s ruling, all parties agreed to delay the litigation.
+Then on July 14, Bloomberg News reported that Microsoft and Activision were considering giving up some control of their cloud-gaming business in the UK as a way to appease the regulators.
+The UK discussions are expected to take several days or weeks to resolve, and the CMA has officially extended its target date on the probe to Aug.
+29, although officials have said they aim to conclude earlier.

 4. How do these challenges affect the closing of the deal?